 Winners of the chapter safety awards are determined by comparing the injury incident rate of each company.
 The injury incident rate is based on the number of injury cases a firm experiences during the award year, as it relates to the total amount of work hours generated.
 Awards are broken into two categories, General Contractor and Specialty Contractor, which are divided into divisions based on the total work hours.
-Click here for a list of 2017 award winners.
+Click here for the 2018 application.

 National AGC Safety Awards Program

 The National AGC Safety Award (NASA) program has been an ongoing effort since 1991 to offer AGC members an opportunity to evaluate their safety record.
 NASA compares an AGC member’s safety record with other AGC members according to the member size and construction type.
 Additionally, NASA provides a great opportunity for contractor members who have excellent safety records to compete for nationally recognized awards.
-Click here for a list of 2016 award winners.
+Click here for the 2018 application.

 Construction Safety Excellence Awards Program